cjkula/grunt-csspec/README.md

     grunt.loadNpmTasks('grunt-contrib-watch');
     grunt.loadNpmTasks('grunt-csspec');

-Note that SASS compilation is not currently bundled into the preprocessor and so needs to be run after the CSSpec preprocessing.
+Note that SASS compilation is not currently bundled into the preprocessor and so needs to be run after the csspec task to generate the test stylesheet.